Training Camp

 A trade name is the official name you use to do business.
 It is sometimes referred to as a DBA, or “Doing Business As.”
 A trade name does not provide you any legal protection and other companies may use the same name.

 For example, there’s Pandora the jewelry company and Pandora the music streaming company.
-That said, you don’t want to venture into a legal quagmire by choosing the name Pandora if you’re also going to be selling jewelry or music streaming.
+That said, you don’t want to venture into a legal quagmire by choosing the name Pandora if you’re also going to be selling jewelry or doing something in the music space.
 That just opens the door to a lawsuit, or at the very least, a nasty letter from a lawyer.
 And you probably want to stay away from the name Seattle Seahawks unless you want to get flagged for encroachment.

 If you use any other name for your company than the name your parents gave you, you need to register it when you fill out your Washington Business License Application.
-Each trade name is $5 and you can have more than one.
+A Washington DBA (trade name) requires a filing fee of $90 and an additional $5 for each additional trade name you register.

 Trade name vs. trademark